hardisgroupcom/vagrant-elk-reflex/README.md

 	* conf/jmiddleware-jcollectd.properties

 This configuration allows Reflex Web JVMs to send metrics to the monitoring tool.

-	* The server CPU metric does not work on Windows operating system.
+*The server CPU metric does not work on Windows operating system.*

 In order to use this configuration :

-* Download the jcollectd library from [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Ccom.hardis.collectd.jcollectd) repository.
+* Download the jcollectd jar library from [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Ccom.hardis.collectd.jcollectd) repository.
 Artefact name : `com.hardis.collectd.jcollectd`.

-* Deploy this library on all Reflex server you would like to monitor. *Do not place this library inside the Reflex product directory path*.
+* Deploy this jar file on all Reflex server you would like to monitor. *Do not place this library inside the Reflex product directory path*.

 * Update Reflex JVM parameters to send collectd metrics :
 	* On Linux